arobbins/articles/article1.md

 ```

-I also think it's useful to look at this from a more fundamental level.
+At this point, I think it's useful to examine this at a more fundamental level.
 With regards to primitives, what does it really mean to say that their values cannot be changed?
 Consider the following code:

 ```js